nishtahir/scratchpad/README.md

 # Scratchpad

 This is my personal scratchpad project.
-Pretty much just a dumping ground for programming puzzles, thoughts or just arbitrary experiments.
-It is not organized in any particular way or guaranteed to produce the results that it claims to be attempting to solve.
+It is a dumping ground for programming puzzles, thoughts and arbitrary experiments.

+It is NOT organized in any particular way, guaranteed to compile or  produce the results that it claims to be attempting to solve.